ibm-messaging/mq-golang/README.md

 installed in the default location on a Linux platform (/opt/mqm) but you can easily change the cgo directives in the source files if necessary.

-A minimum level of MQ V9 is required.
-The monitoring data published by the queue manager is not available before that version.

 Some Windows capability is also included.
-One constraint in the cgo package is its support for path names containing spaces and special characters, which makes it tricky to compile against a copy of MQ installed in the regular location.
+One constraint in the cgo package is its (lack of) support for path names containing spaces and special characters, which makes it tricky to compile against a copy of MQ installed in the regular location.
 To build these packages I copied
 <mq install>/tools/c/include and <mq install>/bin64 to be under a temporary directory, shown